 The relevant details that you believe transpired; your ‘objective reality’ (i.e. subjective opinion) of the facts: This is pretty much what we normally present anyway – how we see/saw things.

-b.
-Never drag any other conflicts into the session.
-This will massively underline the chance of a successful resolution.
+- Never drag any other conflicts into the session.
+This will massively undermine the chance of a successful resolution.
 These other issues that are brought up are generally either:

 (i) an excuse to embrace in more point scoring by pointing out to the other person what a failed human being they are, or

 (ii) a way of deflecting attention from your own misdemeanours.